Halles Saint-Géry

-The Halles Saint-Géry (French) or Sint-Gorikshallen (Dutch) is a cultural centre and exhibition space in central Brussels, Belgium.
-It is located at 1, place Saint-Géry/Sint-Goriksplein, in a former covered market designed by the architect Adolphe Vanderheggen in neo-Flemish Renaissance style and built in 1881–82.
+The Halles Saint-Géry (French) or Sint-Gorikshallen (Dutch) is a market hall, cultural centre and exhibition space in central Brussels, Belgium.
+It is located at 1, place Saint-Géry/Sint-Goriksplein, in a building designed by the architect Adolphe Vanderheggen in neo-Flemish Renaissance style and built in 1881–82.
+On the ground floor, there is a food market with around ten stallholders.
+Temporary exhibitions are held on the first floor.

 The Saint-Géry area is well known for the many bars, cafés and restaurants in the vicinity, making it a popular nightspot in the capital.
-It is served by the premetro (underground tram) station Bourse - Grand-Place/Beurs - Grote Markt on lines 4 and 10.

 History

 Origins: Saint-Géry Island

-According to tradition, the origins of Brussels lie on Saint-Géry Island, where a church once stood at the centre of the Senne's branches.
+According to tradition, the origins of Brussels lie on Saint-Géry/Sint-Goriks Island, where a church once stood at the centre of the Senne's branches.
 The relics of Saint Gudula were housed there until their transfer in the 11th century to what later became the Cathedral of St. Michael and St. Gudula.
-The Gothic church was demolished between 1798 and 1801 under the French regime, and in 1802, a obelisk-shaped blue stone fountain from Grimbergen Abbey, dating from 1767, was placed on the new public square that replaced it.
+The Gothic church was demolished between 1798 and 1801 under the French regime, and in 1802, an obelisk-shaped blue stone fountain from Grimbergen Abbey, dating from 1767, was placed on the new public square that replaced it.
 The square was an open-air market for the following century.